Thomas P. Gere: Biography

 He was born December 10, 1842, in Wellsburg, New York.
 He enlisted in the 5th Minnesota Volunteer Infantry Regiment at age 19, mustering in on January 17, 1862, at Fort Snelling.
 He was promoted first sergeant on March 5, 1862, and to second lieutenant on March 24, 1862, and posted to Fort Ridgely as a member of B Company.
 He and a few men were on duty at the Lower Sioux Agency at the out break of the Sioux Uprising of 1862.
 His commander died at the Battle of Redwood Ferry which made him the senior officer of the garrison.
 He was the fort commander only until C Company returned and 1st Lt Sheehan relieved him.
 He was later promoted to first lieutenant and then became adjutant.

+In late 1862 his regiment moved to Mississippi where it took part in the capture of the cities of Jackson and Vicksburg.
+In April 1864 he fought with his regiment at the Battle of Pleasant Hill in Louisiana.
+In December 1864 the regiment participated in the siege of Nashville, Tennessee.

 He was awarded the Medal of Honor on February 24, 1865, for his actions at the Battle of Nashville, Tennessee, December 16, 1864.
-He mustered out on April 5, 1865.
+He mustered out of service on April 5, 1865.